Minimum Interdisciplinary Ph.D. Academic Regulations and Degree Requirements

 The advisor assists the student in identifying other members of the doctoral faculty to form a supervisory committee appropriate to the student's research goals.
 A request for appointment of supervisory committee is included as part of the written proposal for the student's Ph.D. plan of study.

-The supervisory committee shall consist of at least five members composed of one doctoral faculty from each of the primary and co-disciplines with a maximum of three from any one discipline.
+The supervisory committee shall consist of at least four members composed of one doctoral faculty from each of the primary and co-disciplines.
 Up to two of the remaining members of each committee can hold either graduate or adjunct graduate faculty status.
-Final approval of the composition of each supervisory committee shall be obtained in writing by the advisor (or committee chair) from the Dean of the Graduate school.
+Final approval of the composition of each supervisory committee shall be obtained from the Dean of the Graduate school.
 Where graduate or adjunct graduate faculty are included, the advisor shall provide a strong justification for their inclusion.

 An outside reader may also be included on the supervisory committee as a non-voting member.

-Interdisciplinary Ph.D. students, using forms provided by the School of Graduate Studies, must submit a summary of their accomplishments over the previous year and a projection of the progress they intend to make during the next academic year.
-This annual evaluation form is distributed to students in the spring and is due in the fall.
-Forms are submitted to their interim advisors or, if their supervisory committees have been formed, to the chairs and co-discipline advisor of their supervisory committee.
-The interim faculty advisors or supervisory committee chair and co-discipline advisor will review the student's report and meet with the student to discuss the student's progress and plans for the coming year.
-They will provide the student and the School of Graduate Studies with a copy of the completed and signed evaluation form.
+Interdisciplinary Ph.D. students must submit a summary of their accomplishments over the previous year and a projection of the progress they intend to make during the next academic year.
+This annual evaluation form is distributed to students in two parts, one in the spring and one in the fall.
+The faculty advisors will review the student's report and provide feedback.
 Failure to meet this requirement may result in a hold being placed on the student's enrollment.

 Within 24 months of admission, a student chooses a research advisor and forms a supervisory committee.
 In consultation with the research advisor and other members of the proposed supervisory committee, the student prepares a proposed Ph.D. plan of study, obtains all required signatures and submits the proposed plan to the School of Graduate Studies for review and final approval.
 This submission must occur within 24 months of the semester admitted to the program.
 Failure to meet this requirement may result in a hold being placed on the student's enrollment.